openmag-project/openmag/docs/ssd-list/README.md

 ## SSD List

 This is a list of SSD's that have been successfuly reflashed.
-Each SSD listed has the tech specs, link to where to find the MP Tool, and the process on hoe to reflash.
+Each SSD listed has the tech specs, link to where to find the MP Tool, and the process on how to reflash.

 - Kingston KC600